xcart/xcart-docs/_pages/kb_en/modules/x-payments_connector/configuring_the_connection_in_the_x-payments_back_end.md

     5. Make sure the online store is enabled.
         ![]({{site.baseurl}}/attachments/8750414/8719182.png)

 You have completed configuring the connection in X-Payments.
+Now you can {% link "configure the connection in the Admin area of your X-Cart 5 store" ref_TIExeDzi %}.

-Before you proceed to configuring the connection in your X-Cart 5 Admin area, please pay attention to the Connection section on the right-hand side of the page with your X-Cart 5 store's details in X-Payments.
+Before you proceed, please pay attention to the Connection section on the right-hand side of the page with your X-Cart 5 store's details in X-Payments.
 Here you should be able to see the so called configuration bundle for your X-Cart 5 store:

 ![]({{site.baseurl}}/attachments/8750414/8719172.png)

 The configuration bundle provides a quick method to deploy X-Payments connection settings in your X-Cart 5 store.
 You will need this bundle when you will be configuring the connection in your X-Cart 5 Admin area.
 For now, simply click the Copy button to copy the bundle to clipboard so you have it at the ready when it is time to paste it on the X-Cart 5 end.

-Now it is time to {% link "configure the connection in the Admin area of your X-Cart 5 store" ref_TIExeDzi %}.